dmis-lab/SeqTagQA/README.md

 ### Detailed instructions
 #### Training
-Following instructions are an example scripts of training LM on BioASQ8b dataset.
+The following instructions are example scripts for training LM on the BioASQ8b dataset.

-At the first part, we set environmental variables.
+In the first part, we set environmental variables.
 (We assume that you downloaded and decompressed the datasets in `$HOME/DATA` )
 ```bash
 export SEED=0